Approaches to Conflict-free Replicated Data Types: Pure operation-based CRDTs

 \section{Pure operation-based CRDTs}

 \topic{Pure op-based CRDTs}

-The op-based model is overly broad.
-We can pick any state-based CRDT, define prepare as applying the operation and returning the resulting state, and define effect as merging states.
-Thus, any state-based CRDT implementation can fit the op-based model.

-Pure op-based CRDTs~\cite{DBLP:conf/dais/BaqueroAS14}, are a special kind of op-based CRDTs, to restrict them to the most pure form of op-based -- ``send only operations'' -- unlike the general op-based model, that can have CRDT implementations that depart too much from the op-based spirit, in the extreme being, for all practical purposes, state-based.
-This is not to say that only pure op-based ``fit the op-based spirit'', and pure op-based, being a limited subset of op-based, may be less efficient or demand more support to regain efficiency than general op-based.
+Pure op-based CRDTs~\cite{DBLP:conf/dais/BaqueroAS14} are a subset of general op-based CRDTs, restricted to the essence of ``send only operations''.
 Pure op-based CRDTs use the same prepare-effect execution model.
 What defines them is the restriction that: \begin{itemize} \item Prepare simply returns the operation (including arguments), ignoring current state. \end{itemize} Given operation $o$ and state $s$:

+This is unlike the general op-based approach, which can depart too much from the op-based spirit, allowing implementations that are, for all practical purposes, state-based: We can pick any state-based CRDT, define prepare as applying the operation and returning the resulting state, and define effect as merging states.
+However, pure op-based CRDTs may be less efficient than the general op-based approach.
+The pure-op based approach is relevant as an important point in the design space.

 \topic{Pure implementations of commutative data types}

 For data types with only commutative operations, where for any operations $f$ and $g$, and state $s$:

 operations can be applied in any order, producing the same result.
 As discussed in the general op-based model, the CRDT specification can be based on the sequential specification, with a trivial implementation, defining effect as simply applying the operation: